 As Japan says goodbye to the Toyota Camry, the midsize sedan that changed the rules and upset the world, especially in NASCAR, it's time for a quick history lesson with the Toyota Camry.

 Second Generation (1982-1986) - No longer Celica-based, the second-generation Camry runs on the same mechs as the first-generation Toyota Vista.
-This model transitions as a front-wheel-drive model, making it Toyota's first horizontal engine front-wheel-drive car.
-Initially offered with a 1.8L petrol engine, the second-generation Camry got expanded with a choice of a 2.0L petrol and two diesel engines; a 1.8 and a 2.0 variant.
+This model transitioned into a front-wheel-drive model, making it Toyota's first horizontal-engine front-wheel-drive car.
+Initially offered with a 1.8L petrol engine, the second-generation Camry was expanded with a choice of a 2.0L petrol and two diesel engines, a 1.8 and a 2.0 variant.

 Third Generation (1986-1990) - The third-generation Camry was launched in the summer of 1986 and it features contemporary styling akin to its big brother, the Mark II.
 The 2.0L petrol engine features Toyota's first Hi-Mecha TwinCam specification.
 This generation marks the first time it was produced outside Japan as Toyota Australia began production of this model in 1987 at its Victoria plant in Melbourne.
 Holden even borrowed one for the Apollo sedan as well.
 In the same year, the four-door hardtop Prominent model was offered.